Throughout the history of mankind, art has always been a window to the soul. We have witnessed ethereal beauty, magical nature, bizarre sceneries,...

-Heaven and Earth are never as close as they are today.
-Today, November 2, is the Day of the Dead, when spirits come to Earth to meet their relatives and eat and drink with them.
+Heaven and earth are never as close as they are on that day.
+November 1 and 2 are traditionally celebrated as the Day of the Dead when spirits come to earth to meet their relatives and eat and drink with them.
 At least this is what happens on the Day of the Dead in Mexico…

 The origins of this day and its basic motifs can be traced back 3,000 years to the Aztecs, but the iconography of skeletons and skulls that is so familiar to us today, we merit to José-Guadalupe Posada, who drew hundreds of personified skeletons, and Diego Rivera, who portrayed the traditional celebrations of this holiday.

 On this day, people visit their dead in cemeteries.
-They bring food and drink.
-They play cards, sing songs, and pray.
-They also make colorful altars to their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies, and chocolate skulls.
+They bring food and drinks, play cards, sing songs, and pray.
+They also make colorful altars for their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies, and chocolate skulls.

 The Folk Dance Beyond the Grave depicts a group of merry skeletons who are celebrating their holiday.
 They eat, drink, play music, and dance the traditional Mexican folk dance, jarabe.